baontn/Bremen-Big-data-2019/README.md

 The below graph shows the number of predictions per each label.
 ![image](https://user-images.githubusercontent.com/68081679/144765263-e8a1e2ba-c58e-470d-b236-26f58429e418.png)
 Most of the labels have less than 150 predictions.
 However, label 3 have an abnormal number of predictions.
-The accuracy of the model reached 61.79%, with 1074 correct predictions.
+The accuracy of the model reached 61.79%, with 1074 out of 1738 correct predictions.